 - The existing stormwater infrastructure includes a retention pond located in the center of the campus and a retention pond along the southeastern corner.
-Two new stormwater facilities are proposed in the northeastern portion of the project area. - New outdoor amenities include two pickleball courts, a dog park, a community garden area, gazebo, and new water features.
+Two new stormwater facilities are proposed in the northeastern portion of the project area.
+This includes a new detention basin that will be sized to accommodate a 100-year storm event. - New outdoor amenities include two pickleball courts, a dog park, a community garden area, gazebo, and new water features.